Curtis Shake: Early life and education

 Curtis Grover Shake, the son of Arminda and Daniel Shake, was born in Monroe City, Harrison Township, Knox County, Indiana, on July 14, 1887.
 Daniel was a farmer and music teacher; Arminda worked as a midwife.
 Shake completed eighth grade in Knox County's public schools.
 In 1903, because there were no public high schools in the area, Shake began studies at Vincennes University, where he attended classes for two years to earn a teacher's license.
 At Vincennes he was a member of Sigma Pi fraternity.

 Shake taught in a one-room schoolhouse for two years before deciding to pursue a law career.
 He moved to Vincennes, Indiana, in the spring of 1907 and began law school at Indiana University in Bloomington that fall.
 Shake, an avid storyteller, later recalled that while he was living in Vincennes, Jacob Gimbel, owner of a Vincennes department store that later became Gimbels in New York, offered to pay for his law studies at IU as long as he agreed to help another student in a similar manner in the future.
 Shake agreed to Gimbel's proposal.

 Shake earned a law degree from Indiana University in 1910.
-Among his classmates were Paul V. McNutt, a future governor of Indiana; Sherman Minton, a future Associate Justice of the U.S. Supreme Court; and Wendell Willkie, the Republican Party's nominee in the 1940 presidential election.
-Shake also met his first wife, Anna Selesky, a Czech immigrant and a fellow law student, while attending IU.
+Among his classmates were Paul V. McNutt, a future governor of Indiana; Sherman Minton, a future associate justice of the U.S. Supreme Court; and Wendell Willkie, the Republican Party's nominee in the 1940 presidential election.
+Shake also met his first wife, Anna Selesky, a Czech immigrant and a fellow law student, while attending Indiana University.
 Shake and Anna married in June 1911; their son, Gilbert, was born the following year.